elastic/kibana/x-pack/plugins/telemetry_collection_xpack/README.md

-# telemetry_collection_xpack
+# Telemetry collection with X-Pack

-> Add the telemetry collector with the xpack information
+Gathers all usage collection, retrieving them from both: OSS and X-Pack plugins.

 ---

 ## Development

-See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
+See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions on how to set up your development environment.